The Pattern in the Sister Queens' Skirts

 In 2024 I consulted textile experts from around the globe.
 They told me that the pattern was not Madagascaran, Indian, Chinese, Thai, Javanese or Malayan.

 But, is this really the same pattern?
-Or a contemporary one?
+Or a contemporary one, that just looks like it?
 This textile was certainly commercially produced, not hand made.

 The most obvious similarity is in the scale.
 In the queens’ pattern and in this one, the flowers were rendered life-sized.